The Most Unique Year of College

 have never felt so enthused to dive into the unknown."

-(Group travel in Central America and solo internship in Madagascar)
+who spent his group travel in Central America and solo internship in Madagascar.

 LEAPYEAR is unique because, unlike 98% of all programs, it emphasizes the all-important inner journey as much as the outer journey in the world.

 as it extends into the world around us, it goes an equal